Menu

 Yes — for a 2‑week (14‑day) holiday, Indians must obtain a Visa on Arrival (VOA) or an e‑Visa.
 The VOA covers stays up to 30 days, which is perfect for a 2‑week holiday.

-No, Bali is not visa‑free for Indian passport holders even in 2026.
-Indians must still get a VOA or e‑visa before/at arrival.
+No, Bali is not visa-free for Indian passport holders even in 2026.
+Indians must still get a VOA or e-visa before or upon arrival.
+Understanding the latest Bali visa cost from India helps travelers plan their budget while meeting all entry requirements for a smooth and hassle-free trip.

 You can enter Indonesia on a short‑term visa by: